Library Operating Expenditures: A Selected Annotated Bibliography

 Expenditures figures for school library media centers in private schools come from Table 421.
 Selected statistics on school libraries/media centers, by control and level of school: 1999-2000 and 2003-04 from the 2008 Digest of Education Statistics, which indicates $29.02 total expenditures for library/media materials per pupil for private schools 1999-2000 (more recent library media center data for private schools have not been collected because of NCES budget constraints).
 Compare with Table 427.
 Selected statistics on public school libraries/media centers, by level of school: 1999-2000, 2003-04, and 2007-08 from the 2010 Digest of Education Statistics, which indicates $23.37 total expenditures for library/media materials per pupil for 1999-2000 -- and indicates $16.11 total expenditures for library/media materials per pupil for 2007-2008.

-NOTE: Previous versions of this fact sheet can be accessed via the Internet Archive Wayback Machine using the original URL http://www.ala.org/library/fact4.html>.
-And that URL web address still works as a "shortcut" link to this web page.
+NOTE: Previous versions of this fact sheet can be accessed via the Internet Archive Wayback Machine using the original URL http://www.ala.org/library/fact4.html.

 For more information on this or other fact sheets, contact the ALA Library Reference Desk by telephone: 800-545-2433, extension 2153; fax: 312-280-3255; e-mail: library@ala.org; or regular mail: ALA Library, American Library Association, 50 East Huron Street, Chicago, IL 60611-2795.